succinctlabs/sp1-contract-call/README.md

 ## Overview

-This repository will allow you to efficiently call Ethereum smart contracts off chain, while verifying the correctness of their execution using SP1.
-Previous verifiable methods to obtain Ethereum state off chain involved deep developer knowledge of Ethereum storage mechanisms, but `sp1-cc` allows you to specify your Solidity function interface natively in Rust, allowing for a seamless developer experience.

-To illustrate how SP1 works, let's start with a simple example -- fetching the current price of the UNI / WETH pair on a UniswapV3 Pool.
-Here's a code snippet from `examples/uniswap/client` -- this code is ran in SP1.
+This library (`sp1-contract-call`, or `sp1-cc` for short), provides developers with a simple interface to efficiently generate a ZKP of Ethereum smart contract execution offchain, that can be verified cheaply onchain for ~280k gas.
+This enables developers to verifiably run very expensive Solidity smart contract calls and be able to use this information in their smart contracts.
+Developers simply specific their Solidity function interface in Rust using the [`alloy_sol_types`](https://docs.rs/alloy-sol-types/latest/alloy_sol_types/) library and can write an SP1 program to generate these proofs.
+Lets check out an example below:

+### Client

+First, we create a Rust program that runs the Solidity smart contract call, using the `alloy_sol` interface, the contract address and the caller address.
+This is known as a "client" program and it is run inside SP1 to generate a ZKP of the smart contract call's execution.

+In this example, we use the `slot0` function to fetch the current price of the UNI/WETH pair on the UniswapV3 pool.
+The code below is taken from `examples/uniswap/client/main.rs` which contains all of the code needed for the SP1 client program.

 ```
 sol! {